The Art of the Album Part Three

 But it was their next album that would stake Pink Floyd’s place as the Kings of the Concept Album…

 The Wall was their most ambitious undertaking.
 The Wall is a true concept album as Waters wrote a storyline with a beginning, middle and end (even if the finale alludes to the onset of a vicious cycle).
 It tells a tale of self-imposed alienation revolving around the character Pink based on Waters, himself.
-The concept extended to their live show as many of you have seen in the exhibition and the album’s inner sleeve showed the building of the wall and Gerald Scarfe’s animated drawings.
+The concept extended to their live show with Gerald Scarfe’s incredible animation.

 Pink Floyd built a career upon thematic and conceptual albums so much so, that they didn’t want to commercially release their music in any other format.
 They classified their albums as whole entities in which the sequencing was mandatory, as it told a story or developed themes, there were culminations and conclusions.